Coastal waters

 Resolution

-Funded under DFO's Marine Conservation Targets Program, this optical imagery benthic survey captured 24 drift-camera transects from September 22-26, 2023 in the Quoddy Region of the lower, western Bay of Fundy, New Brunswick, Canada.
-The survey area includes Passamaquoddy Bay, the 'Head Harbour/West Isles Archipelago/The Passages' Ecologically and Biologically Significant Area (ESBA, ~113 km2), and Wolves Bank (a unique bathymetric feature south of the Wolves islands).
-High-resolution still images (n=1875) were taken periodically throughout each transect, while continuous high-definition downward- (>10 hours) and forward-facing (~10.5 hours) video was collected simultaneously.
+Funded under DFO's Marine Conservation Targets Program, this optical imagery benthic survey captured 66 drift-camera transects from September 22, 2023 to October 3, 2024 in the Fundy Isles region of the lower, western Bay of Fundy, New Brunswick, Canada.
+The survey area includes the 'Head Harbour/West Isles Archipelago/The Passages' Ecologically and Biologically Significant Area (ESBA, ~113 km2), the Wolves Islands and Grand Manan Island.
+High-resolution still images (n=4695) were taken periodically throughout each transect, while continuous high-definition downward- and forward-facing video (>28 hours of each) was collected simultaneously.
 Distance travelled and distance between still images (m) was calculated using ArcGIS tools.
-Field of view (FOV) was estimated by measuring the length and width of a subset of still images (n=343) in ImageJ2, using 10-cm lasers for scale.
+Field of view (FOV) was estimated by measuring the length and width of a subset of still images (n=343 in year one and n=520 in year two) in ImageJ2, using 10-cm lasers for scale.
 FOV was standardized for each reported altitude.
-Transects ranged from 133 m to 2.6 km in length (~18 km surveyed in total), collecting imagery continuously for 3 minutes to more than 1 hour at a time, surveying depths from 24 to 144 m below chart datum.
-Transect locations were selected based on unique bathymetric features as well as areas previously predicted to have high habitat suitability for vulnerable marine ecosystem species.
-Cite this data as: Lawton P, Teed L. Near-seafloor drift transect video and high-resolution digital still imagery from a 2023 survey in the Quoddy Region of the lower, western Bay of Fundy.
-Published September 2024.
+Transects ranged from 133 m to 2.6 km in length (~44 km surveyed in total), collecting imagery continuously for 3 minutes to more than 1 hour at a time, surveying depths from 15 to 188 m below chart datum.
+Transect locations were selected based on unique bathymetric features, areas previously predicted to have high habitat suitability for vulnerable marine ecosystem species, as well as proposed areas for inclusion in the regional marine conservation network plan.
+Cite this data as: Lawton P, Teed L. Near-seafloor drift transect video and high-resolution digital still imagery from a two-year survey in the Fundy Isles region of the lower, western Bay of Fundy.
+Published February 2025.
 Coastal Ecosystems Science Division, Fisheries and Oceans Canada, St. Andrews, N.B.

 This dataset contains the abundance (per m²) and the biomass (mg dry per m²) of macrofauna (≥ 500µm) in eelgrass and adjacent bare soft sediments, collected at sites in the Atlantic of Nova Scotia from 2009 to 2013.
 Cite this data as: Wong M.C.
 Data of Benthic invertebrates in seagrass and bare soft sediments in Atlantic Nova Scotia Published May 2020.
 Coastal Ecosystems Science Division, Fisheries and Oceans Canada, Dartmouth, N.S. https://open.canada.ca/data/en/dataset/05d5f46a-7f19-11ea-8a4e-1860247f53e3 Publications: Wong, M. C., & Dowd, M. (2021).
 Functional trait complementarity and dominance both determine benthic secondary production in temperate seagrass beds.
 Ecosphere.
 12(11), e03794. https://doi.org/10.1002/ecs2.3794 Wong, M. C. (2018).
 Secondary Production of Macrobenthic Communities in Seagrass (Zostera marina, Eelgrass) Beds and Bare Soft Sediments Across Differing Environmental Conditions in Atlantic Canada.
 Estuaries and Coasts, 41, 536–548. https://doi.org/10.1007/s12237-017-0286-2